Jeff-Bouchard/skywire-deployment/README.md

 ```
 __Note: tcp, udp, and http ports in the config will always have a colon and will never be low ports__

-the other ports are 'virtual' dmsg ports
+The other ports are `virtual` dmsg ports

 Run skywire-visor
 ```